Marnix0810/CIOAI/README.md

 - [Dependency repositories](#Dependency-repositories)

 ## How to start?
 _The project did not yet come at a phase where it is runnable.
 The steps that follow will become more clear and will get addition as there's a lot of changes coming.
-But by running it you can debug everything that does exist today and will get finished tommorow._ :wink:
+But by running it you can debug everything that does exist today and will get finished tomorrow._ :wink:

 ```powershell
 # This code is to be runned in a MacOS/Linux terminal, or the multi-os Powershell.